JOIDES Resolution: JOIDES Resolution outreach

-JOIDES Resolution is used as a platform for education and outreach.
-Onboard Education/Outreach Officers sail on each expedition, and JRSO personnel are available to assist with ship-to-shore video conferencing, port call tours, and outreach efforts.
-The inaugural School of Rock workshop (Hands-on Research Experiences for Earth and Ocean Science Educators) was held on board JOIDES Resolution in 2005, and the ship continues to be used for School of Rock workshops when it is available on transits or during maintenance periods.
+JOIDES Resolution was used as a platform for education and outreach.
+Onboard Education/Outreach Officers sailed on each expedition, and JRSO personnel were available to assist with ship-to-shore video conferencing, port call tours, and outreach efforts.
+The inaugural School of Rock workshop (Hands-on Research Experiences for Earth and Ocean Science Educators) was held on board JOIDES Resolution in 2005, and the ship continued to be used for School of Rock workshops when it was available on transits or during maintenance periods until 2024.